-16. The applicant's submissions on external review16 confirm that he is wishing to identify all officers who have accessed his name on QPRIME within the specified period.
-I am satisfied that the application is framed as a request to access all documents of a stated kind, specifically, information revealing all officers who have accessed the applicant's name using QPRIME during this period.
+I am satisfied that the application is framed as a request to access all entries in QPRIME 17. relating to the applicant during the specified period.
+I am also satisfied that the application is expressed to relate to all documents that contain information of a stated kind, that is, information demonstrating when the applicant's personal information on QPRIME was accessed and by whom.
 Accordingly, I find that the first limb of section 59 of the IP Act is satisfied.